-Here’s a list of things that you’ll probably want to have with you at class, whether you are commuting or camping here.
-Please keep in mind that class will be in our outdoor teaching space.
+Here’s a list of things that you’ll want to have with you at class, whether you are commuting or camping here.
+Please keep in mind that class will be in our outdoor teaching spaces.

 Required Carpentry Tools

 - Tape measure.
 We love the Stanley Fat Max or the Milwaukee 25′

 - Safety glasses.
 Some good options are: Dewalt Anti-Fog, I-Fit Flex, you can add side shields if you like.
 For folks with glasses, these are good over-glasses choices: Over-Glasses, ReadyMax

 - Ear protection

 - Carpenters Pencils, please bring at least 3: Irwin Carpenters Pencils, Individual Carpenters Pencils

 - Utility Knife: WORKPRO Folding Utility Knife, Stanley Quick-Change Retractable

 - Speed Square: Swanson Tool Co Speed Square, Empire Laser-Etched